 Click on Run Selected again in the test runner, and this time you should see a green bar and text indicating that all of the tests ran with no failures and no errors.

 When you get to a green bar10, it's a good idea to save your work and take a break.
 So do that right now!

-Figure 1.21: Running the String tests.
+Figure 1.23: The shout method defined on class String.